-&lt;sup>1 Although their meanings differ slightly, I use the terms 'precinct' and 'polling place' interchangeably throughout the paper.
+1Although their meanings differ slightly, I use the terms 'precinct' and 'polling place' interchangeably throughout the paper.

-of waiting in line, turnout in the next election diminishes by about one percentage point.
+To estimate the effect that waiting in a line has on future turnout, I employ three empirical strategies to show that for each additional hour of waiting in line, turnout in the next election diminishes by about one percentage point.
 Placebo tests throughout the paper indicate that this result only holds for those who voted in-person in 2012 and not those who voted by mail or did not vote, suggesting that the relationship is not a spurious one.

-After developing my hypotheses in Section 2, I use a national sample of voter history data to estimate the turnout effect at the voter level.
-In Section 3A, I show that 2012 wait times predict 2014 turnout for those who voted in-person in 2012, but not for those who voted by mail or who did not vote.
-Exact matching, coupled with additional placebo tests in Section 3B, deals with selection bias and provides strong evidence that lines depress turnout.
-In Section 4, I focus on analyses in the City of Boston and seventeen counties in Florida, which providing precinctlevel evidence of a turnout effect of lines.
-I then demonstrate, in Section 5, that about 200,000 people did not vote in 2014 as a result of their bad precinct experience in 2012, with a skew toward racial minorities.
+After developing my hypothesis in Section 2, I use a national sample of voter history data to estimate the turnout effect at the voter level.
+In Section 3.1, I show that 2012 wait times predict 2014 turnout for those who voted in-person in 2012, but not for those who voted by mail or who did not vote.
+Exact matching, coupled with additional placebo tests in Section 3.2, deals with selection bias and provides strong evidence that lines depress turnout.
+In Section 4, I focus on analyses in the City of Boston and seventeen counties in Florida, which providing precinct-level evidence of a turnout effect of lines.2 I then demonstrate, in Section 5, that about 200,000 people did not vote in 2014 as a result of their bad precinct experience in 2012, with a skew toward racial minorities.
 I conclude the paper by discussing the implications these results have on representation, as well as our understanding of citizen participation and habitual voting.